Roman-Bureacov/TCSS-360-Game/CourseProjectDeliverable/Project_Synopsis.md

 * Create the presentation(Awful as it was).
 * Clean up the build system.
 * Create music(Sadly it didn't end up in the game).
+* I also made the exe statically linking everything and posted it to itch.io.

 ### Kyler McLees